ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

 ## What is Maté?
+Maté is a deep learning framework built upon Pytorch and soon Tensorflow.
+It serves as a package and project manager for deep learning projects.
+With Maté you can add neural network dependencies such as  ResNet or ViT variants to your projects with a simple command line.
+As a project manager, Maté provides easy to use functionalities for training, evaluating, and experimenting with various architectures on different datasets while preserving results of your experiments.

-It is a tool for building research projects in the field of deep learning with [Pytorch](https://pytorch.org/) and builds on top of [Lightning](https://www.pytorchlightning.ai/) and does not replaces their functionalities.
-It targets some of the following issues in DL research:
+Maté targets some of the following issues in DL research:

 - reproducibility
 - replicability